matthiaskoenig/linux-setup/linux-setup-base/Dockerfile.md

 }

 # How to build the container?
-docker build -t linux-setup:v0.1.1-SNAPSHOT .
+docker build --no-cache -t linux-setup:v0.1.1-SNAPSHOT .